 I first visited Mount Wellington Mine in 1992 and was amazed at the survival.
-Sadly over the years the buildings was gutted and smashed, in 2007 the headframe was removed which was sad, there are so few left in Cornwall now.
+Sadly over the years the buildings were gutted and smashed.
+Subsequently in 2007 the headframe was removed which was sad, there are so few left in Cornwall now.

-When the site was being cleared I managed to salvage a couple of documents from a skip, they are weekly equipment check reports.
+When the site was being cleared I managed to salvage a couple of documents from a skip.
+Seems like they are weekly equipment check reports.